-Arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for the following:
+- 2.1 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for consolidation of Lot 6, Lot 7, and the East 38 Feet of Lot 5, Except Parts in Explanatory Plan VAP20548, Block 114, District Lot 301, Plan 187 to create a single parcel. - 2.2 Provision of a statutory right-of-way (SRW) for public pedestrian use over a portion of the site, adjacent to East 12th Avenue, to achieve a 5.5 m offset distance from the back of the existing curb to the building face.
+The SRW will be free of any encumbrance such as structure, stairs, planter walls, mechanical vents at grade and is to accommodate the underground parking structure within the SRW agreement.

+Note to Applicant: A survey plan prepared by a British Columbia Land Surveyor showing the existing dimension from the back of the City curb to the existing property line to determine the final SRW width required.

-- 2.1 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for consolidation of Lot 13, Lot 14 except the East 7 ft., the East 7 ft. of Lot 14, the East 1⁄2 and West 1⁄2 of Lot 15, and Lot 16, all of Lot A Block 156 District Lot 264A Plans 390 and 1771 to create a single parcel. - 2.2 Provision of a Services Agreement to detail the on- and off-site works and services necessary or incidental to the servicing of the site (collectively called the "Services") such that they are designed, constructed and installed at no cost to the City and all necessary street dedications and rights of way for the services are provided.
+2.3 Provision of a Services Agreement to detail the on- and off-site works and services necessary or incidental to the servicing of the site (collectively called the "Services") such that they are designed, constructed and installed at no cost to the City and all necessary street dedications and rights of way for the services are provided.

 No development permit for the site will be issued until the security for the services are provided.
 The timing for the delivery of the Services shall be determined by the General Manager of Engineering Services in his sole discretion and holds shall be placed on such permits as deemed necessary in his sole discretion.
-The Services are not excess and/or extended services and the applicant is not entitled to a Latecomer Agreement
+Except as explicitly provided for in Condition 2.4, the Services are not excess and/or extended services and the applicant is not entitled to a Latecomer Agreement.